Corridor Cities Transitway

 Ridership forecasts for 2035 exceed 47,000 for a typical weekday.
 The project will be constructed in two phases, with the first phase being the segment from Shady Grove to Metropolitan Grove.
 The total estimated capital cost is $828 million, with $545 million of that total related to the Phase I construction.

-The CCT is an important part of the planed transportation infrastructure for Montgomery County and is a central element of the following four plans:
+The CCT is an important part of the planned transportation infrastructure for Montgomery County and is a central element of the following plans:

 - Germantown Master Plan